Health & Safety

 The health and safety of our study abroad participants are primary concerns at Johnson & Wales University.
 As a result, these guidelines have been developed for study abroad providers, including Johnson & Wales University, study abroad participants, and their parents/guardians/families.
 Since guidelines alone cannot guarantee the health and safety of participants, the following address issues of general concern and the responsibilities of all parties.
 It is, of course, not possible to account for all the inevitable variations in actual cases, so those involved must also rely upon their experience and thoughtful judgment while considering the unique circumstances of each situation.

-Responsibilities of the JWU Study Abroad & JWU International Center
+Responsibilities of JWU Study Abroad & JWU Global

 1. Conduct periodic assessments of health and safety conditions for JWU approved programs, including program-sponsored accommodations, classroom facilities, events, excursions and other activities, prior to program.
 Monitor possible changes in country conditions.
 Provide information about changes and advise participants and their parents/guardians/families as needed.
 Develop and maintain emergency preparedness and crisis response plans.